-Our primary sources of liquidity are (i) cash flow from operating activities and (ii) borrowings under our credit facilities or commercial paper program.
+On a consolidated basis, our primary sources of liquidity are (i) cash flow from operating activities and (ii) borrowings under PAA's credit facilities or the PAA commercial paper program.
 In addition, we may supplement these primary sources of liquidity with proceeds from asset sales, and in the past have utilized funds received from sales of equity and debt securities.
-Our primary cash requirements include, but are not limited to, (i) ordinary course of business uses, such as the payment of amounts related to the purchase of crude oil, NGL and other products, other expenses and interest payments on outstanding debt, (ii) investment and maintenance capital activities, (iii) acquisitions of assets or businesses, (iv) repayment of principal on our long-term debt and (v) distributions to our unitholders.
+Our primary cash requirements include, but are not limited to, (i) ordinary course of business uses, such as the payment of amounts related to the purchase of crude oil, NGL and other products, other expenses and interest payments on outstanding debt, (ii) investment and maintenance capital activities, (iii) acquisitions of assets or businesses, (iv) repayment of principal on long-term debt and (v) distributions to our Class A shareholders and noncontrolling interests.
 In addition, we may use cash for repurchases of common equity.
-We generally expect to fund our short-term cash requirements through cash flow generated from operating activities and/or borrowings under our commercial paper program or credit facilities.
-In addition, we generally expect to fund our long-term needs, such as those resulting from investment capital activities or acquisitions and refinancing our long-term debt, through a variety of sources (either separately or in combination), which may include the sources mentioned above as funding for short-term needs and/or the issuance of additional equity or debt securities and the sale of assets.
+We generally expect to fund our short-term cash requirements through cash flow generated from operating activities and/or borrowings under the PAA commercial paper program or PAA's credit facilities.
+In addition, we generally expect to fund our short-term cash requirements through a variety of sources (either separately or in combination), which may include the sources mentioned above as funding for short-term needs and/or the issuance of additional equity or debt securities and the sale of assets.

-As of March 31, 2022, although we had a working capital deficit of \$473 million, we had approximately \$2.4 billion of liquidity available to meet our ongoing operating, investing and financing needs, subject to continued covenant compliance, as noted below (in millions):
+As of March 31, 2022, although we had a working capital deficit of \$472 million, we had approximately \$2.4 billion of liquidity available to meet our ongoing operating, investing and financing needs, subject to continued covenant compliance, as noted below (in millions):

-As of March 31, 2022
+As of ch 31, 2022

-Availability under senior unsecured revolving credit facility (1) (2) \$ 1,321
+Availability under PAA senior unsecured revolving credit facility ^{(1) (2)} \$ 1,321

-Availability under senior secured hedged inventory facility (1) (2) 1,345
+Availability under PAA senior secured hedged inventory facility (1) (2) 1,345

-Amounts outstanding under commercial paper program (382)
+Amounts outstanding under PAA commercial paper program (382)

 Subtotal 2,284

-Cash and cash equivalents 114
+Cash and cash equivalents 117

-Total \$ 2,398
+Total \$ 2,401

-(1) Represents availability prior to giving effect to borrowings outstanding under our commercial paper program, which reduce available capacity under the facilities.
+(1) Represents availability prior to giving effect to borrowings outstanding under the PAA commercial paper program, which reduce available capacity under the facilities.

-Available capacity under our senior unsecured revolving credit facility and senior secured hedged inventory facility was reduced by outstanding letters of credit of \$29 million and \$5 million, respectively.
+(2) Available capacity under the PAA senior unsecured revolving credit facility and the PAA senior secured hedged inventory facility was reduced by outstanding letters of credit of \$29 million and \$5 million, respectively.

-Usage of our credit facilities, and, in turn, our commercial paper program, is subject to ongoing compliance with covenants.
-The credit agreements for our revolving credit facilities (which impact our ability to access our commercial paper program because they provide the financial backstop that supports our short-term credit ratings) and the indentures governing our senior notes contain cross-default provisions.
-A default under our credit agreements or indentures would permit the lenders to accelerate the maturity of the outstanding debt.
-Additionally, lack of compliance with the provisions in our credit agreements may restrict our ability to make distributions of available cash.
-We were in compliance with the covenants contained in our credit agreements and indentures as of March 31, 2022.
+Usage of PAA's credit facilities, and, in turn, its commercial paper program, is subject to ongoing compliance with covenants.
+The credit agreements for PAA's revolving credit facilities (which impact PAA's ability to access its commercial paper program because they provide the financial backstop that supports its short-term credit ratings) and the indentures governing its senior notes contain cross-default provisions.
+A default under PAA's credit agreements or indentures would permit the lenders to accelerate the maturity of the outstanding debt.
+Additionally, lack of compliance with the provisions in PAA's credit agreements may restrict its ability to make distributions of available cash.
+PAA was in compliance with the covenants contained in its credit agreements and indentures as of March 31, 2022.